 When you are ready to step up your fishing game, it will be time to buy a boat and get out to deeper water, and all those places you just cant get on foot.
 The biggest question when wanting to do this is, how much does a bass boat actually cost?

 All these questions can start popping up, so we are going to take a look at how much a new bass boat might cost and give you a few examples of what they typically go for at a dealership.

-If you are starting out and just need something for you and a few of your buddies to go out to your local lake to fish, you might get away with a nice 18 foot Tracker boat.
-If you are going to be out on bigger lakes, with four to six of your friends or family, you might need to step up to a 21 foot bass boat with a bigger motor, running you into the 40-50 thousand dollar mark.
+If you are starting out and just need something for you and a few of your buddies to go out to your local lake to fish, you might get away with a nice 18-foot Tracker boat, which costs around if you are going to be out on bigger lakes, with four to six of your friends or family, you might need to step up to a 21-foot bass boat with a bigger motor, running you into the 40-50 thousand dollar mark.

 Keep in mind that these examples are for your basic bass boat, with no buttons and bells added on, just what you would get off the showroom floor.
 The main brands are Tracker, Nitro and Ranger:

-- 2018 Pro Team™ 175 TXW: This 2018 tracker boat is $18,595 and is 17 feet 7 inches and holds up to four people.
+- 2021 Nitro Z17: This boat is 17 feet 4 inches in length and starts $27,995.
+Capacity is up to four people.

-- 2017 Nitro Z18: This boat is 18 feet 8 inches and costs $28,995 and will four to five people.
+- 2021 Nitro Z18 Pro: This boat is 18 feet 8 inches in length and starts $36,995.
+Capacity is up to four people.

-- 2018 Ranger Z521L: This boat is 21 feet 7 inches and is $70,195 and will fit five people.
+- 2021 Ranger Z519: This boat is 19 feet 9 inches in length and starts $53,000.
+Capacity is up to five people.

-- 2018 Ranger Z518C: This boat is 18 feet 8 inches and is $46,895 and will fit four people.
+- 2021 Ranger Z518: This boat is 18 feet 10 inches in length and starts $42,995.
+Capacity is up to four people.

 Take a look at a few of them and see if any of them fit your options, and if you are really after one, go to the build your own section and add as many features that you want into it and see the final price tag.

 You can usually get used boats for more than ten thousand dollars or more less if you can find the right deal, but there can be some pitfalls to getting them.
 Keep in mind if you see a boat that is normally fifty thousand dollars, and you see it for twenty, there may be some red flags that should pop up because it might have some serious issues.

 - Engine Hours: The first thing you want to look at is how many hours the engine has on it.
 If it has 5000 hours on it, and he used it every weekend, you may need to get the engine overhauled at some point which can be costly.